 Tonight I contemplate marriage.
-Or rather, I am contemplating what I will eat after I am married.
-For this evening sees a sampling of what could be on offer for my intended's and my special day.
+Or rather, I am contemplating what I will eat after I am married: the wedding feast.
+For this evening sees a sampling of what could be on offer for my intended’s and my special day.

 Traditionally, what is served at a wedding feast is determined by both the time of day and local customs.
 Controversially, in these revolutionary times, my wedding will not differ from this historic model.
 With dishes coming from a largely Anglo-Aussie tradition and be suitable for an evening event.